-In 1689 William of Orange and Mary Stuart overthrew her Catholic father James II and were crowned joint monarchs.
+In 1689 William of Orange and Mary Stuart overthrew her Catholic father James II and were crowned joint monarchs, William III and Mary II.
 Invited to invade by leading politicians, their “Glorious Revolution” was welcomed by the largely Protestant English population.

 The following month they visited Hampton Court and, delighted by its location, commissioned Sir Christopher Wren to design a fashionable new palace in the Baroque Style.